 Truman Collins Sports Complex: Lake Almanor contractor Dan Smith for his dedicated efforts to make the ball diamond and soccer fields the pride of the community.
 The list of all that he has volunteered in support ARPD and the community's youth is endless.
 Annually he has personally volunteered to collaborate with the Chester High School shop program for the building of two, new storage sheds, has done all field mowing, sprinkler maintenance and just about anything else that makes this facility a sports and recreation asset!

 Trails Committee: Members of the Lake Almanor Watershed Group (LAWG), Mountain Meadows Conservancy and the Westwood Parks and Recreation Group, for their immediate response and willingness to collaborate in the strategic planning of a trail system in the Lake Almanor Basin.
-Together they for the Caribou Trails Alliance
+Together they form the Caribou Alliance for Trails (CATS)

 Summer Activity Program: Parent and education professional Bridget Isham for her vision, program development and volunteer recruitment that will make it possible for the district to provide both educational and recreational summer opportunities for children and families.